aws-samples/eks-workshop/content/cloudformation/workers.md

 ```
 {{%/expand%}}

+You can leave the rest of the default parameters as is and continue through the remaining CloudFormation screens.
+Check the box next to **I acknowledge that AWS CloudFormation might create IAM resources** and click **Create**

 The creation of the workers will take about 3 minutes.
 This is a script that will let you know when the CloudFormation stack is complete: